farrell0/DataStax-Developers-Notebook/README.md

 2018 March - -

+**Mar 31 - This document was heavily revised: 30 new pages of content, 2 errors corrected.**
 >Customer: My company wants to use the secondary indexes, part of DataStax Enterprise (DSE)
 >Search, more specfically the (first name) synonym and Soundex style features to aid in
 >customer call center record lookup.
 Can you help ?